monsoonmaelstrom/book2/book2.md

 “You want reassurances I can’t give you, sis.”

-“Let’s just focus on the key,” I finally say.
+“Let’s focus on the key,” I finally say.

 “Yes.
 Let’s,” Davy agrees.